Actors' Fidelity League: 1919 Strike settlement

 Faced with an ever expanding number of cities affected by the strike, the PMA tried to come to terms with Equity, the last remaining hurdles being the closed shop and the agreement renewal date.
 The producers wanted a five-year term before renewal, Equity wanted a two-year term.
 The PMA also wanted a clause that prohibited discrimination against any actors, including those belonging to Equity, Fidelity or non-aligned independents.
 Equity refused to have any mention of Fidelity in the agreement.
 The breakthrough came at a meeting between PMA, Equity, and representatives of the stagehands and musicians, reached at 3:30am on September 6, 1919.

 According to newspaper accounts the new Equity-PMA agreement would last five years or until June 1, 1924, and recognized Equity's right to conduct arbitration on behalf of its members.
 The PMA had already concluded an agreement with Fidelity on the contract terms for its members; the issue of a closed shop was deferred, at the insistence of the stagehands.
-A later newspaper summery of the strike reported: "Upon only one phase of the strike are the members of the Equity sensitive, and that is the growth of the Actors' Fidelity league...
+A later newspaper summary of the strike reported: "Upon only one phase of the strike are the members of the Equity sensitive, and that is the growth of the Actors' Fidelity league...
 According to the Equity, the membership of the Fidelity is made up almost wholly of managers, semi-managers and persons with managerial affiliations or relatives".